arvidn/libtorrent/trunk/docs/manual.rst

 seconds it has been active while being a seed. ``seeding_time`` should be >= ``active_time`` They are saved in and restored from resume data, to keep totals across sessions.

+``seed_cycles`` is the number of times this torrent has reached the seed limits.
+It will keep being seeded, but it will rotate between torrents that haven't completed as many cycles.
+The fraction part of this number is the progress of the current cycle.
+For more information, see queuing_.

 peer_info
 =========